 For the purposes of this document, the following tables indicate SY 2019-20's program capacity since the current year is unavailable due to COVID-19 implications.
 If a school has not had a program change identified in the Instructional and Special Education Programs table, other factors such as grade configuration, membership, and classroom use could change the program capacity.
-Any identified program changes or change in room uses will have an effect on the program capacity and will be unknown until an assessment of facility capacity occur once many factors, including the future course of the pandemic and economic conditions.
+Any identified program changes or change in room uses will have an effect on the program capacity and will be unknown until an assessment of facility capacity occur once in-person instructions begin for all schools and programs.